afpineda/NuS-NimBLE-Serial/README.md

 ```

 - Derive a new class from `NuShellCommandCallbacks`.
-- Override `OnExecute()` to run commands.
+- Override `onExecute()` to run commands.
 Arguments are already parsed as a sequence of strings.
 The first one should be interpreted as a command name.
 - Create a single instance of your derived class and pass it to `NuShellCommands.setShellCommandCallbacks()`.
 - Set a maximum command line length by calling `NuShellCommands.setBufferSize()`, including the null-terminating character.
 - Call `NuShellCommands.start()`